Looking for a easy yet delicious Pit Boss pork loin recipe? This one is perfect for feeding a large crowd and is super simple to master.

 Step 1 – Prepare the Pork Loin

-If your roast is frozen, thaw it completely before preparing.
+If your pork is frozen, thaw it completely before preparing.
 With a sharp knife, score the fat cap in a criss-cross pattern.
 Leave about an inch between each cut.

 Most cuts of pork loin will come trimmed and tidy.
-If necessary, trim off the extra fat and any silver skin and connective tissue.
+Trim off the extra fat, silver skin, and connective tissue if necessary.

 Leave enough intact to score it to help the fat render down while smoking.
-This helps stop the meat from drying out while cooking.
-It also helps the seasoning penetrate the meat.
+This helps stop the meat from drying out while cooking and helps the seasoning penetrate the meat.

 Step 2 – Season the Pork Loin

-Pat the roast dry with a paper towel.
-Drizzle the roast with olive oil or mustard to give the dry rub something to stick to Cover the entire surface with the rub.
-Make sure to get it into the gaps of the scoring cuts.
-Then place in the fridge for 15-30 minutes or overnight if you have the time.
+Pat the pork dry with a paper towel.
+Drizzle the roast with olive oil or mustard to give the dry rub something to stick to.
+Cover the entire surface with the rub, making sure to get it into the gaps of the scoring cuts.
+Then, place in the fridge for 15-30 minutes or overnight if you have the time.

 Step 3 – Preheat the Pellet Grill